UKHomeOfficeForms/hof-skeleton/README.md

 2. Update the git remote to point to the repository you want to push the code to: `git remote set-url origin <NEW_GIT_URL_HERE>`.

-3. Install the dependencies `npm i`
+3. Install the dependencies `yarn install`

-4. Run the service in dev mode `npm start:dev`
+4. Run the service in dev mode `yarn start:dev`

 ## Dependencies